MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 * ChatGPT 4 can receive both text and images about data
 * the ChatGPT Data Analyst plugin will read data files

-# AI Code assistenat / Pair Programmers
+# AI Code Assistants / Pair Programmers

 AI Tools are exceptionally good at helping us understand, learn, and write code.
 When these tools are embedded into our code editor, they are known as called code-assistants or pair-programmers.
 They help in many ways:
 * If we are writing a line of code, they can suggest possible ways we want to complete that line or block of code.